 However, with a defined-benefit pension plan, employers would guarantee a specific sum as a retirement benefit for the employee.
 So, with the move towards defined-contribution pension plans, most employees will not have a fixed guaranteed pension after retirement.

 Therefore, it becomes your responsibility to secure your future.
+You might wonder what are some safe investments that beat inflation consistently.
 Suppose you are only investing in fixed-income securities with fixed interest payments.
-In that case, it is likely that your accumulated wealth may only last you till the middle of your post-retirement life due to high inflation.
-The only way to control inflation from eroding your wealth is by investing in long term equity investment.
+In that case, likely, your accumulated wealth may only last you till the middle of your post-retirement life due to high inflation.
+The only way to control inflation from eroding your wealth is by investing in long-term equity.
 So let’s learn how to beat inflation with the right kinds of investments.

 How to beat inflation with the right investment strategies